retypeapp/action-git-ftp/README.md

 ### `branch`

 Specifies the target branch where the Retype output will be merged to.
+The `git-ftp` tool uses a branch to determine file changes based in git history, uploading only changes since last sync.

 - **Default:** `retype`
 - **Accepts:** A string or the `HEAD` keyword.
 Examples: `gh-pages`, `main`, `website`, `HEAD`